 Writing bad headlines is one thing – writing a headline to trick people into reading crappy content is another.

 You’re just going to piss people off by wasting their time.
 And those people aren’t likely to come back.
+Would you?

 Having someone waste your time is like sticking your hand on the burner.
 It’s painful and you remember it forever.

 I’m confident that everyone here is on the up n’ up – and is capable of writing stellar content that delivers on the headlines promise.
 So let’s move on and work on getting more eyeballs to your first paragraph.